creiche/confluent-go/IMPLEMENTATION_COMPLETE.md

 ## Overview

-The `confluent-go` package has been successfully converted from a CLI-based wrapper to a pure **REST API client** that makes direct HTTP calls to Confluent Cloud and Platform APIs.
+The `confluent-go` package is a pure **REST API client** that makes direct HTTP calls to Confluent Cloud and Platform APIs.
 This document confirms the implementation is complete and ready for use.

 ## Key Changes from Original

-### Before: CLI-Based Approach
+### Design Principles
-- Executed Confluent CLI as subprocess (`exec.Command`)
+- Direct HTTP requests to Confluent APIs
-- Parsed JSON output from CLI commands
+- Type-safe request/response handling
-- Depended on external CLI binary being installed
+- No external dependencies (pure Go)
-- Process overhead for each operation
+- Low latency, high concurrency
-- Limited concurrency
+- Seamless Kubernetes integration

 ### After: REST-Based Approach ✅
 - Direct HTTP requests to Confluent APIs